-To apply for cohort seven, veterans must have the following information prepared for when job announcements links go live on USAJobs next year:
+To apply for the next cohort, veterans must have the following information ready for when job announcements links go live on USAJobs:

 If applicable, education completed in foreign colleges or universities may be used to meet the education requirements if you can show that the foreign education is comparable to that received in an accredited educational institution in the United States.
 It is your responsibility to provide such evidence when applying.

 If applicable, provide your Veterans Affairs (VA) Service Connected Disability Rating Letter.
 This alerts the U.S. Department of State that the VA has declared you eligible for veteran’s compensation and benefits, to include Veterans Employment Preference at a Federal institution, such as Noncompetitive Eligibility (NCE), 30% or More Disabled, and Veterans Recruitment Appointment (VRA).